Copyright (c) 2025 Sigrun May,

 ]:

-"""Build feature names and role indices for the final concatenated matrix.
+"""Build feature names, role indices, and block ranges for the final matrix.

 We assume that :func:`generate_dataset` has constructed the feature